-If you’re used to eating boring iceberg lettuce salads that are covered in a flavorful dressing, fear not – there are plenty of more exciting and delicious salad greens to add to your garden!
+Knowing how to grow salad greens is a great skill to implement in your spring salad garden plans.
+If you’re used to eating boring iceberg lettuce salads that are covered in a flavorful dressing, fear not – there are plenty of more exciting and delicious lettuce greens and other greens to add to your garden!

 Standard iceberg lettuce is great, but it’s even easier in many cases to grow other salad greens that are more nutritious and delicious.
 Adding some of these into your salad-making arsenal will go a long way for your health and your taste buds.

-Expanding your garden past lettuce is simple.
+Expanding your salad garden past lettuce is simple.
 Some of the following veggies can be eaten on their own – bok choy, arugula, and spinach are a few examples.
-Others, like radicchio, mustard greens, or chicory are best when mixed with other greens to create the perfect salad or dish.
+Growing salad greens like radicchio, mustards, shiso, or chicory requires that you mix them with other greens or leaf lettuce varieties to create the perfect salad or dish.

 Arugula (Eruca vesicaria ssp. sativa)

-Arugular is known by many names, the most popular being rocket and roquette.
-It’s usually mixed into a salad with other greens due to its rich and spicy flavor.
+Arugula is known by many names, the most popular being rocket and roquette.
+It’s usually mixed into a salad with other greens or leaf lettuce due to its slightly bitter and spicy flavor.

 - Sow seeds in early spring or fall